- Xin Guo, China

-MEd - Higher Education Administration Concentration
+MEd with a concentration in Higher Education Administration

 This online course of study is for professionals looking to pursue a career in a non-academic aspect of higher education.
 Most students are currently working in areas such as admissions, financial aid, student affairs, and athletics with an ultimate goal of moving into a management position.
 The degree provides a great overview of the higher education landscape, while exposing students to the purpose and functions of a variety of the key departments at a typical college or university.